Drive sales on autopilot with ecommerce-focused featuresSee Features

-5 Email Design Templates for Inspiration (+ Best Practices for Ecommerce)
+5 Email Design Templates for Inspiration (+Best Practices for Ecommerce)

 Consumers expect more engaging and unique emails than ever before, and strong email design is critical to sustainable success.
-While many email marketing services offer a variety of pre-built templates, these can make your messaging appear too generic to readers.
+While many examples of email marketing offer a variety of pre-built templates, these can make your messaging appear too generic to readers.
 That said, creating your own emails can be confusing or even overwhelming.

 With that in mind, this article will cover some of the most effective design strategies for increasing your email marketing ROI.
 Keep in mind that different tactics are better for different businesses—you need to understand your unique audience in order to provide more relevant and interesting content.